vcmi/vcmi/docs/translators/Translations.md

 If your mod also contains maps or campaigns that you want to translate, then use '/translate maps' command instead.

+If you want to update existing translation, you can use '/translate missing' command that will export only strings that were not translated

 ### Translating mod information
 In order to display information in Launcher in language selected by user add following block into your `mod.json`:
 ```